-Humayun Tomb is like Delhi’s own red sandstone Taj Mahal.
-Even the iconic Taj Mahal got its inspiration from Humayun’s Tomb!
+Humayun Tomb is Delhi’s own red sandstone Taj Mahal.
+Locals will proudly tell you that the iconic Taj Mahal got its inspiration from Humayun’s Tomb!

-So, if you wish to create unique pictures, then I would advise heading to the tomb either in the early morning or late evening.
-Near sunset, the crowds will disperse and you’ll be able to capture amazing pictures.
+So, if you wish to create unique pictures, I would advise heading to the tomb in the early morning or late evening.
+Near sunset, the crowds will disperse, and you’ll be able to capture amazing pictures.

 India Gate & Connaught Place

 India Gate is the largest war memorial in India.
-It is a triumphal arch built in a similar tone to ones in Paris & Rome.
+It is a triumphal arch built in a similar tone to the ones in Paris & Rome.

-It’s a large shopping junction, restaurant hub and a great place to feel Delhi’s culture.
+It’s a large shopping and restaurant hub and a great place to feel Delhi’s culture.
 If you want to stay for lunch or dinner, try Farzi Cafe in the inner circle.

 I would advise keeping the second day for old Delhi.
 It’s huge and extensively crowded so if you wish to cover all four places in a day, you must start early.

-Start your tour with Red Fort.
+Start your tour with the Red Fort.
 Once an official residence of Mughal emperors, the Red Fort is now famous for hosting the Indian PM on Independence Day.

 After visiting the Red Fort, head to Jama Masjid, the largest mosque in India.
-Another stunning Mughal monument, it is one of the most sacred places.
+Another stunning Mughal monument, it is one of India’s most sacred places.

 The ticket counter for both is near Gate 2, and the entry for the Minaret is near the same gate too.

 Chandni Chowk Market

-The market is divided into various sections, Dareeba for gold/silver jewelry, Kinari Bazaar for decoration, artificial jewelry, or laces etc, Meena Bazaar for Indian wedding lehengas (dresses).
+The market is divided into various sections, Dareeba for gold/silver jewellery, Kinari Bazaar for decoration, artificial jewellery, or laces, etc, Meena Bazaar for Indian wedding lehengas (dresses).

 Before ending your day, I would highly recommend trying out Dahi Bhalla (a sweet Indian snack) from Natraj Dahi Bhalla walla.

 How to get to Delhi and around

-Being the capital of India, Delhi is well-connected through air, rail, and roads.
+As India’s capital, Delhi is well-connected through air, rail, and roads.

-Delhi is a major junction for covering Northern India and it has more than 6 railway stations.
-Out of these the New Delhi Railway station and Old Delhi railway station are the most used.
+Delhi is a major junction for covering Northern India, and it has more than 6 railway stations.
+Out of these, the New Delhi Railway station and Old Delhi railway station are the most used.

 Delhi has 2 major bus terminals – Kashmere Gate and Anand Vihar.
 Comfortable Volvo buses are available for nearby states.

 Travel in Delhi in the metro is the safest and fastest to commute.
-Autorickshaws and uber/ola are available too, but watch out for traffic if you choose these options.
+Autorickshaws and Uber/Ola are available too, but watch out for traffic if you choose these options.

 Where to stay in Delhi

 Airbnb or homestays are also good if you choose areas like Jor Bagh, Sundar Nagar, Khan Market.
-But beyond these areas in South Delhi, almost everything is located in a high traffic area.
+But beyond these areas in South Delhi, almost everything is located in a high-traffic area.

-Delhi is a big metropolis but it is also the historic capital of India.
+Delhi is a big metropolis but also India’s historic capital.
 Two days in Delhi might not be enough to cover all the historic places and see the modern part of the city, but you can get a feel for the vibe of the city and experience at least the highlights and top things to do.